* Yields rise as ratesetters debate bond purchase end date

 * South Europe debt lags, Italy-Germany spread widens

-* Irish bonds underperform as govt on verge of collapse
+* Irish bonds underperform as government on verge of collapse

-LONDON, Nov 24 (Reuters) - Euro zone government bond yields rose further off recent lows on Friday after a detailed account of the European Central Bank's October meeting showed that ratesetters were divided on when exactly it should end bond purchases.
+LONDON, Nov 24 (Reuters) - Euro zone government bond yields rose further off recent lows on Friday after a detailed account of the European Central Bank's October meeting showed that ratesetters were divided on when exactly the bank should end bond purchases.

-Most euro zone government bonds - especially the lower-rated ones - have rallied strongly since late October when the ECB extended asset purchases until September 2018 and left it open-ended beyond that.
+Most euro zone government bonds - especially the lower-rated ones - have rallied strongly over the past month after the ECB in late October extended asset purchases until September 2018 and left it open-ended beyond that.

 But minutes of the meeting released on Thursday showed that while ratesetters broadly agreed on extending the scheme, many wanted a clean end to it next year.

-Some policymakers believe the ECB should stop linking extraordinary stimulus to inflation, which would allow it to end purchases even if consumer prices continue to lag economic growth.
+Some policymakers believe the ECB should stop linking extraordinary stimulus to inflation; a move that would allow the central bank to end purchases even if consumer prices continue to lag economic growth.

-"For the central bank, this could be one point for an exit, if they link just the traditional toolkit to inflation dynamics, they could exit quantitative easing sooner rather than later," DZ Bank analyst Sebastian Fellechner said.
+"For the central bank, this could be one point for an exit, if they link just the traditional toolkit to inflation dynamics, they could exit quantitative easing sooner rather than later," said DZ Bank analyst Sebastian Fellechner.